easybill/easydep/readme.md

 sudo systemctl enable easydep.service
 ```

+### Preparing the target repository

+The repository that should be pulled and deployed by this tool needs to be "prepared" as well.
+The target repository
+must contain a bash script that is located at `.deploy/execute.sh`.
+That script will be executed when a release was
+made, and is responsible to prepare the cloned repository before it gets linked as the latest release.

+Some pitfalls that might happen:

+1. Git commands are no longer available.
+Before the script gets executed, the `.git` folder gets removed from the
+   repository, making it impossible to still use git commands.
+2. The script is executed from the root directory of the repository, not from the `.deploy` folder.
+This means that all
+   executed commands are running in the root directory, not from the `.deploy` directory.
+3. Additional symlinks (such as log files) are created after the script was executed, and are therefore not present.

 ### Release Configuration

 To set labels for a release to (for example) only get deployed to a few specific servers, the body of the release can